skeeto/skeeto.github.com/_posts/2017-07-19-Integer-Overflow-into-Information-Disclosure.markdown

 Specially crafted input to Nginx causes an integer overflow which has the potential to leak sensitive information.
 But how could an integer overflow be abused to trick a program into leaking information?
-To answer this question, I put together the simplest, realistic example I could imagine.
+To answer this question, I put together the simplest practical example I could imagine.

 * <https://github.com/skeeto/integer-overflow-demo>